 Inform but don’t sell

-Writing a food truck blog should never be about pushing sales.
+Writing a blog should never be about pushing sales.
 It’s about gaining the trust of your customers.
 So write your food truck blog as if you are talking to a friend, pitching a sale.

 Blogging is not a one way conversation